Regression to Trend: Debunking the Alternate CPI

-For the past few years I have been updating four market valuation indicators on a monthly basis, one of which is a regression to trend of the S&P Composite, available here.
+For the past few years we have been updating four market valuation indicators on a monthly basis, one of which is a regression to trend of the S&P Composite, available here.
 The chart that illustrates the historic pattern of oscillation above and below the regression trendline is based on the inflation-adjusted spliced S&P index popularized by Yale Professor Robert Shiller and now widely used as a long-term gauge of US equities.
 The inflation adjustment is based on the Consumer Price Index, which dates from 1913, and the earlier Warren and Pearson's price index for the earlier years.

 Here is the latest version.

-Occasionally in the past I've included a curious version of this data series, one that is adjusted with the Alternate CPI published monthly by John Williams at his Shadowstats.com website.
-I received a request yesterday from reader Mike to update Shadowstats deflated version of the regression chart.
+Occasionally in the past we've included a curious version of this data series, one that is adjusted with the Alternate CPI published monthly by John Williams at his Shadowstats.com website.
+We received a request yesterday from reader Mike to update Shadowstats deflated version of the regression chart.
 Mike explained that his curiosity was triggered by one of John Mauldin's Outside the Box guest commentaries with the provocative title Is The Government Lying To Us About Inflation?
 Yes! (a commentary we reprinted here).

 This Alternate CPI version of the regression analysis suggests that today's market is radically undervalued, comparable to the levels in 1949 and 1982.
-My view, of course, is that this perspective is complete nonsense.
+Our view, of course, is that this perspective is complete nonsense.
 It is based on an argument that inflation has, for example, averaged 9.5% per year since the turn of the century versus the Consumer Price Index annualized average of 2.7%.
 The official government series would put the cost of living up 37.9% since New Year's Eve of 1999.
 The Shadowstats Alternate CPI puts the increase over six times higher at 234.2%.

 On a personal note, my wife and I raised a family during the stagflation of the 1970s and early 1980s.
 The annual average was 8.8% from 1973, the year of the Oil Embargo (when gasoline prices tripled) to the end of 1982, after Chairman Volcker broke the back of inflation by raising the Fed Funds Rate above 20%.
 I was a personal budget hawk then, the same as I am now.
 The Shadowstats claim the today's annualized inflation (9.62% in the latest Shadowstats update) is higher than the BLS calculated average of 8.60% in 1973-1974 is a complete delusion, albeit one that many people for various reasons are eager to embrace.